DJDanl/cpp-docs.pt-br/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parâmetros

-`sub` O índice do subcorrespondência.
+*Sub* o índice da subcorrespondência.

 ### <a name="remarks"></a>Comentários